tapiwanashechakurungama/muzukuru/README.md

 3. Vercel will automatically detect your Vite project and set up the build settings
 4. Click "Deploy" and your app will be live!

-### Netlify

-1. Push your code to a Git repository
-2. Import your project on [Netlify](https://app.netlify.com/)
-3. Set the build command to `npm run build`
-4. Set the publish directory to `dist`
-5. Click "Deploy site"

 ### Manual Build